sdondley/Dist-Zilla-for-Beginners/tutorial3.md

 The first five configuration lines are self explanatory.
 They contain the information we supplied when we configured `Dist::Zilla` with the `setup` command.
-Like all `.ini` files, each line is a configuration setting with keys on the left, followed by a equal sign, and the corresponding values on the right.
+Like all `.ini` files, each line is a configuration setting with keys on the left, followed by an equal sign, and the corresponding values on the right.

 `Dist::Zilla` makes these configuration settings available to our plugins to